AndreiFitai/symmetrical-bassoon/README.md

 After i make the PR i still want to work on this project as it is a lot of fun

-1. Proper logging
-2. Finish tests :(
+1. Finish tests :(
-3. More error handling and bugfixes
+2. More error handling and bugfixes
-4. Add translation caching
+3. Add translation caching
-5. Docker images optimizations
+4. Docker images optimizations
-6. NGINX Api Gateway + Swagger
+5. NGINX Api Gateway + Swagger